Zsmerritt/Flutter_AWS_Request/README.md

 # aws_request

-A package to sign and send requests to AWS.
+A package that generates, signs, sends requests to AWS.
-This package is still under development and may introduce breaking changes in the future
+**This package is still under development**

+The repository can be found [here](https://github.com/Zsmerritt/Flutter_AWS_Request)

 Supported HTTP methods are get, post, delete, patch, put.